bitcoin-sv/bsv-components-library/doc/README.md

               .build();
 ...
 ````
-In the previous exampe, we'v e used a diffrent Class (*ProtocolBSVStnConfig*), which is a built-in class that already
+In the previous exampe, we've used a different Class (*ProtocolBSVStnConfig*), which is a built-in class that already
 contains the configuration values to connect to the *Stress Net* in BSV.
-But you don´´ have to use a new class, you can
+For test purposes, you can
-still use the original class for *BSV [main Net]* and change the parameters on the fly:
+also use the original class for *BSV [main Net]* and change the parameters on the fly:

 ````
 ...